Democracync/NCVotingLawQuiz/README.md

 # NCVotingLawQuiz
-A quiz about NC's new Voting Law
+A quiz about NC's new Voting Law written entirely in JavaScript (no jQuery).

 Fonts used are Brandon Grotesque and Proxima Nova, served by Typekit.